 Now we have some sort of basic idea of GraphQL, lets now look at some important features of GraphQL:

-Rapid Product Iterations on the Frontend: The flexible nature of GraphQL allows that changes on the client-side can be made without any extra work on the server.
+- Rapid Product Iterations on the Frontend: The flexible nature of GraphQL allows changes on the client side can be made without any extra work on the server.
 This is possible as the clients can specify their exact data requirements, the backend engineer need not make adjustments when the design and data needed on the frontend changes.

 What is REST?